chocolatey/choco-wiki/PackageDownloadCache.md

 No, that could potentially have legal ramifications.
 See the next question.

 ### Why can't you offer it publicly?
 Software distribution and legal reasons - the short of it is that we can't have a public archive of software out there.
 So we require a user to be a licensed customer with a pro/business version to be able to take advantage of this capability.
-As a licensed user you will be a private customer using a private service.
+As a licensed user you will be a private customer using a privately available service.

 ### Are you modifying these files?
 No, these are the original files that are/were at the original distribution location.